wangzh12023/-_pygame/temp_readme.md

 - Move: "W","A","S","D" (Represents respectely up,left,down,right)
 - Attack: "⬆️","⬇️","⬅️","➡️" (Represents respectely up,left,down,right)
 - Help: "Q"
+- In dialogbox, you can use "ENTER" to go next
+- In shop, you can use "W","S" to choose what you want

 ### Project File Arrangement
 - Attributes.py
     - It is aimed to determine whether the event `collide` occurs